- Presentation Overview

 Presentation computer, slides and video release form:

 Presentation rooms will have a computer provided - details below.
-You can use your own computer if you prefer but please ensure that you bring any connecting VGA adapter required to connect to the VGA cable.
+You can use your own computer if you prefer but please ensure that you bring a connecting HDMI adapter or Mini adapter equired to connect to the projector cable.
 If you prefer you can place slides on the presentation computer - ideally at least 1 hour prior to your talk.
-We will have AV staff in the room to assist you.
-We suggest the file be labelled as: LastNameTalkNumber (e.g. JonesTP0150)
+We will have AV volunteers in the room to assist you.
+We suggest the file be labelled as: LastNameTalkCOSI (e.g. JonesTransMed)

 Each room will be equipped with a "splitter" so you can use your computer without disconnecting the presentation computer provided.